 JURISDICTION & LIMITATIONS

 The Law Society does not have jurisdiction to deal with fee disputes between you and your lawyer.
 The Courts can advise you of this “taxation” process.
-(Attach hyperlink to fees section)
+Click here to obtain more information on Disputes involving Lawyer’s Fees.

 The Law Society is not able to obtain compensation from the lawyer as a result of any financial loss you have suffered.
 Lawyers who provide service to the public are required to have insurance.
 A financial claim would be made to the lawyer’s insurance company.
 For information about how you might make a claim for financial compensation against a lawyer, click here.